ZeroDawnDev/ZeroDawnDev/README.md

 ##  About Me

-* 🎓 Master's Student in Artificial Intelligence at KCGI, Kyoto
+* 🎓 Master's Student in Artificial Intelligence, Kyoto
-* 💻 Computer Science Graduate
+* 💻 B.Tech in Computer Science and Engineering
 * 🤖 Building AI-powered applications and intelligent assistants
 * 🌱 Currently learning Reinforcement Learning and Large Language Models
 * 📍 Based in Kyoto, Japan